4IceG/ZTE-MF286D/README.md

 > The LED notification option in luci-app-sms-tool is not working, need to be rewritten to handle procd.

+> Main theme: Bootstrap.

+> Language packs: English and Polish.
+(I can add other languages, but this will require translating my packages / add-ons).

 #### Internet connection setup | Change of apn for mobile internet operator
 <details>